johnshearing/bioelectocracy/README.md

 [Their joint paper: Cognitive Glues Are Shared Models of Relative Scarcities: The Economics of Collective Intelligence](https://osf.io/preprints/osf/3fdya)

 **BioElectocracy** imagines the collective of all humans to be one single very young organism in the process of morphogenesis.
-In other words, [imagining Adam and Eve as if they themselves are the sperm and egg](https://youtu.be/lIHUWOv4nkE?si=QDRpbyfev-ueD6Qc&t=331), such that a collective of humans has been created that continue to reproduce and to self-assemble into a single larger organism where each human is considered a single cell of this larger collective being. **Lets call this human collective being a macro-organism and lets call it Mac for short.** [Levin talks about intelligence that scales in this video](https://youtu.be/YnObwxJZpZc?si=4rsnMKImAAbTMcCR&t=1454).
-BioElectocracy imagines that [Mac has a will (goals and desires) which are completely independent of its human membership](https://youtu.be/YnObwxJZpZc?si=pSK9doZOSdlpWoAX&t=1153).
+In other words, imagining Adam and Eve as if they themselves are the sperm and egg, such that a collective of humans has been created that continue to reproduce and to self-assemble into a single larger organism where each human is considered a single cell of this larger collective being. **Lets call this human collective being a macro-organism and lets call it Mac for short.** [Levin talks about intelligence that scales](https://youtu.be/YnObwxJZpZc?si=4rsnMKImAAbTMcCR&t=1454).
+BioElectocracy imagines that Mac has a will (goals and desires) which are completely independent of its human membership.
+[Levin discusses the how the whole can have a different adjenda than its parts](https://youtu.be/YnObwxJZpZc?si=pSK9doZOSdlpWoAX&t=1153).
 This is easier to imagine when you consider that we humans can run a long race when our cells are begging for rest.
-[This short story](https://johnshearing.github.io/where_is_john/index.html) contemplates our own intelligent personalities [which don't exist at any specific location in our brain or body](https://youtu.be/YnObwxJZpZc?si=BQdVh3ZMVOA2cU-L&t=1316).
+[This short story](https://johnshearing.github.io/where_is_john/index.html) contemplates our own intelligent personalities which don't exist at any specific location in our brain or body.
 Mac is like that and we are its cells.
 BioElectocracy further imagines that Mac is trying to self-assemble itself into a specific (target) life form, and that our job, as its cells, is to help Mac navigate the obstacles in morphous-space so it may reach its desired (target) form.
 Humans don't need to know what form Mac is trying to assemble itself into in order to help Mac reach it's target.
 As we shall see, we all just need to follow one simple rule in order to help Mac reach its target form.
 While it is reasonable to consider Mac as single intelligent life form, our own lives depend on understanding that Mac is also a developing organ in a much larger being on which Mac is dependent.

 In human years, I imagine Mac to be about 14 days old.
 This is when the cells start to specialize.
 <br>